sveltejs/kit/documentation/docs/30-advanced/10-advanced-routing.md

 );
 ```

-To express a `%` character, use `%25`, otherwise the result will be malformed.

 ### Advanced layouts

 By default, the _layout hierarchy_ mirrors the _route hierarchy_.
 In some cases, that might not be what you want.